Starting

 100 people, many from surrounding

 villages.
-It made underwear for
+It made bonnets for local school

 girls, stylish knitwear for Knightsbridge